 - Analytical Writing Assessment – 0-6

-While the scoring increases by a one-point increment for both Verbal and Quantitative reasoning, the scoring increases by a half-point increment for the Analytical writing assessment.
+While the scoring increases by a one-point increment for both Verbal and Quantitative reasoning, the scoring increases by a half-point increment for the GRE AWA.
 As per the scaling scores, the highest total score would be 340, whereas the lowest total score would be 260.
 However, are you still wondering what would count as a good or even an average score?
-We have explained that below.
+Read on to find out.

 The GRE cutoff scores for some of the top universities in US are as follows: